Does the Report Committee look at cases that are not reported?

 - For cases occurring outside of RGL platforms (e.g. Discord or Steam), a screen video recording of the evidence is HIGHLY PREFERRED.

 - If this happened in Discord, please include a screenshot of the player's Discord ID.

 - If this happened in a scrim or a match, please make sure that you link the logs.
 Please also supply any demo files capturing the incident if available.

-When submitting screenshots
+When submitting video or screenshots

 , here are the requirements: